Wave propagation through an elastically-asymmetric architected material

-A one-dimensional wave equation for longitudinal waves propagating through a bi-modulus elastic material~\cite{maslov1985general} with viscous dissipation of Kelvin-Voigt type (an elastic spring connected in parallel with a damper)~\cite{eringen1980mechanics} is of the form:
+A one-dimensional wave equation for longitudinal waves propagating through a bimodular elastic material~\cite{maslov1985general} with viscous dissipation of Kelvin-Voigt type (an elastic spring connected in parallel with a damper)~\cite{eringen1980mechanics} is of the form:

-where $u$ is the horizontal displacement, lower indices after comma denote partial derivation $\bullet_{,x}$ and $\bullet_{,t}$ with respect to coordinate and time, respectively; $\rho$ is the mass density (kg/m$^3$), $E$ is the elastic modulus (Pa), and $\mu$ is the viscosity (Pa$\cdot$s).
-The adimensional factor $\alpha$ determines the material asymmetry: the elastic modulus is equal to $E^+=E(1+\alpha)$ and $E^-=E(1-\alpha)$ in tension ($u_{,x}>0$) and compression ($u_{,x}<0$), respectively.
-Thus, the tensile and compressive components of elastic waves propagate at celerities $c^\pm = \sqrt{E^\pm/\rho}$, respectively.
+where $u$ is the axial displacement, lower indices after comma denote partial derivation $\bullet_{,x}$ and $\bullet_{,t}$ with respect to coordinate and time, respectively; $\rho$ is the mass density (kg/m$^3$), $E$ is the elastic modulus (Pa), and $\mu$ is the viscosity (Pa$\cdot$s).
+The dimensionless factor $\alpha$ determines the material asymmetry: the elastic moduli are equal to

+in tension ($u_{,x}>0$) and compression ($u_{,x}<0$), respectively.
+Thus, the tensile and compressive components of elastic waves propagate at different speeds given by

 Note that for a signal which has either purely compressive or tensile deformation, the wave propagation is governed by a linear Kelvin-Voigt model, however the superposition principle for deformation of different signs does not hold.
 The behaviour is independent of the signal amplitude since the non-linearity is localized in a single point on deformation curve (change of sign), which is centred at zero deformation.
-For one-dimensional systems, \emph{elastic asymmetry} reduces to \emph{bi-modulus} material model, thus hereinafter these two terms will be used interchangeably.
+For one-dimensional systems, \emph{elastic asymmetry} reduces to \emph{bimodular} material model, thus hereinafter these two terms will be used interchangeably.